 First thing in the morning, you can do some dynamic stretches before starting your hike with a few rounds of “the running man” and “high knees”.
 Then once you are done for the day you can perform static stretches on your sleeping pad (not inflatable, duh).

-Many people don’t properly help themselves by stretch out their muscles after hiking hard all day long.
+Many people don’t properly help themselves by stretching out their muscles after hiking hard all day long.
 The best way to avoid soreness later on from hiking would be to focus on stretching those worked muscles so they don’t give out too quickly during those long days.

 There are many stretches that could help you become healthier and more resilient while taking a break or when setting up camp for the night focused around your calves and hamstrings that will do wonders.

-Final Thoughts on How to Train For Thru Hiking
+Final Thoughts on How to Train For Thru-Hiking

-To be successful on the trail means more than just being prepared with your gear, you must be mentally and physically prepared for you to be successful on your thru hike.
+To be successful on the trail means more than just being prepared with your gear, you must be mentally and physically prepared for you to be successful on your thru-hike.

 If you don’t do the proper preparations you will quickly find your body giving out and showing signs of exhaustion which is when you will end up waiving your white flag and heading home.